anton-filimonov/AFCurvedArrowView/README.md

 A view to show a configurable arrow wherever you need.
 (Mostly useful for user guides) You don’t need to have different images for arrows for different screen sizes.

 ## Installation
 * You can install it using cocoapods.
-For it just add `pod 'AFCurvedArrowView'` to your Podfile and run `pod install`
+Just add `pod 'AFCurvedArrowView'` to your Podfile and run `pod install`
-* Or you can just copy files AFCurvedArrowView.h and .m to your project.
+* Or you can just copy files `AFCurvedArrowView.h` and `.m` to your project.

 ## Usage
 Create AFCurvedArrowView, tweak it and add to your view like this: